Lore9994/CroceBoglioSE2/RASD/rasd.md

 ##### Goals:
-- Allows client to register to the system
+- [G1] The client shall be able to access the service through web service.
-- Allows user to login into the system
-- Allows user to search cars in a specific zone
+- [G2] The client shall be able to search cars in a specific zone.
-- Allows user to reserve a car from a list up to one hour
+- [G3] The client shall be able to reserve a car from a list up to an hour.
-- Allows user to pick up and drive his reserved car
+- [G4] The client shall be able to picks up and drives the reserved car.
+- [G5] The client shall be able to know where are the safe area for parking the car.
-- User must be able to know in every moment the partial amount of the ride
+- [G6] The client shall be able to know the current charges during the ride.
+- [G7] The client shall be able to leave the car and end the ride.
-- System must incentivize the virtuous behaviors of the users
+- [G8] The system must incentivize the virtuous behaviors of the users.
+- [G9] The system has to offer public APIs to enable the possibility to develop additional services on top of the basic ones.